patrickmaynard/audit-class-generator/README.md

-In other words, if you can view source in a browser, you can now grep definitively for any HTML tag that already has a "class" attribute, finding exactly which Twig template that DOM element came from.
+In other words, if you can view source in a browser, you can now grep definitively for any HTML tag that already has a "class" attribute, finding exactly which Twig template generated that DOM element.
 Pretty neat!

 ## Installation